-Jennifer A. Holland (1980; Hartford, CT, USA) is social scientist and storyteller.
+Jennifer A. Holland (1980; Hartford, CT, USA) is a storyteller and social scientist.
 She is Dutch-American, and has lived in the Netherlands since 2010.

 I am an Assistant Professor of Social Science Research Methods in the Department of Public Administration and Sociology at Erasmus University Rotterdam (NL).
 I conduct research into the social and economic consequences of family change for individuals and societies in the Europe and the United States.